AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/greenplum.md

 ### Existing account

-To connect an existing account, select the GreenPlum account you want to connect with, then select **[!UICONTROL Next]** to proceed.
+To connect an existing account, select the GreenPlum account you want to connect with, then select **[!UICONTROL Next]** in the top-right corner to proceed.

 ![existing](../../../../images/tutorials/create/greenplum/existing.png)